ARM-software/psa-api/doc/crypto-driver/body/driver-interface.rst

                                         size_t data_size,
                                         size_t *data_length);

 The core will only call ``acme_export_public_key`` on a private key.
 Drivers implementers may choose to store the public key in the key context buffer or to recalculate it on demand.
-If the key context includes the public key, it needs to have an adequate size; see `Key format for opaque drivers`_.
+If the key context includes the public key, it needs to have an adequate size; see :secref:`key-format-for-opaque-drivers`.

 The core guarantees that the size of the output buffer (``data_size``) is sufficient to export any key with the given attributes.
 The driver must set ``*data_length`` to the exact size of the exported key.